LYME TESTS DON’T AGREE

 The Sensitivity Problem With Both Approaches

-When evaluated, both testing strategies showed limitations:
+Both testing strategies show limitations:

 However, Western blot testing was not eliminated.
-Both methods remain available, allowing clinicians to choose based on context.

-Current State: Two Options, Same Limitations
+Current Reality: Two Options, Same Limitations

 Why Clinical Judgment Still Matters